Coin-Head/Docker-Based-Home-Server/README.md

   sudo apt install openssh-server -y sudo systemctl enable --now ssh
   ```
+- After installation, Login into the server.
-- After installation, give the server a static ip.
+- Give the server a static ip.

   Edit or make a file.
 For example, <kbd>/etc/netplan/static.yaml</kbd>
   ```